Biden's political strategy on U.S. gas hikes? Blame it on Putin

 By Trevor Hunnicutt, Jeff Mason and Andrea Shalal

-WASHINGTON, March 9 (Reuters) - With Republicans exploiting soaring gasoline prices to gain political ground ahead of this year's congressional elections, President Joe Biden's team is pursuing a counter-narrative strategy: blame it on Russian President Vladimir Putin.
+WASHINGTON, March 9 (Reuters) - President Joe Biden's strategy in grappling with the domestic fallout from gasoline price increases is for Americans to direct their anger at one man: Russian President Vladimir Putin.

-Biden and his administration have coalesced around the phrase "Putin price hike" to describe the energy inflation challenges created by Russia's invasion of Ukraine and retaliatory Western sanctions, White House officials said.
+Biden and his administration have coalesced around the phrase "Putin price hike" to describe the energy inflation challenges created by Russia's invasion of Ukraine and retaliatory Western sanctions.

-"I'm going to do everything I can to minimize Putin's price hike here at home," Biden said in a tweet on Tuesday.
+"I'm going to do everything I can to minimize Putin's price hike here at home," Biden said in a Twitter post on Tuesday.

 Already battling inflation at a 40-year high, Biden on Tuesday imposed a ban on U.S. imports of Russian oil, adding pressure to crude prices holding near a 14-year peak.

-The move is likely to drive up U.S. pump prices that have already risen past $4 a gallon in many places.
-This stands to pose a political problem for Biden, one Republicans are eager to seize on ahead of November midterm congressional elections.
+The move is likely to drive up U.S. pump prices that have already risen past $4-per-gallon in many places.
+This stands to pose a political problem for the Democratic president, one Republicans are eager to seize on ahead of November midterm elections in which control of Congress is at stake.

 The White House is counting on Americans, appalled by images of Ukrainian civilians being attacked by Russian forces, seeing the real culprit as Putin.
 Biden offered a blunt message to reporters on Tuesday as he traveled to Fort Worth, Texas.

-"They're going to go up," he said of gasoline prices.
+"They're going to go up," Biden said of gasoline prices.
 "Russia is responsible."

 Oil prices have surged more than 30% since Russia invaded Ukraine and the United States and other countries imposed a raft of sanctions.

-Republicans hoping to seize control of the U.S. Congress in the November mid-term elections have been unrelenting in their criticism of Biden's handling of the energy issue.
+Republicans hoping to win control of Congress from Biden's party in November have been unrelenting in their criticism of his handling of the energy issue.

-In recent weeks, they have begun selling stickers, which can be placed next to gas pump prices, depicting Biden pointing and saying: "I did that."
+In recent weeks, they have begun selling stickers that can be placed next to gas pump prices, depicting Biden pointing and saying: "I did that."

 Republicans say Biden has the power to unleash far more energy production than is currently taking place in the United States, while administration officials say U.S. oil companies are not taking advantage of all available drilling permits.